 A fan of authors like Elizabeth Gilbert, Orhan Pamuk and Khaled Hosseini, my literary world back then was more poetry than prose, more hopeful than realistic, showing me beauty more than grime.
 But then my husband came into my life and changed all that.

+Women impress their men by cooking, dressing up, going hiking with them but all I had to do was read books.
 After Marquez came Milan Kundera – I read three of his books in a row, and they became benchmarks in our intimate journey together.
-After ‘Slowness’, I told my man, “That’s the way love works.
+After Slowness, I told my man, “That’s the way love works.
 Slowly.
 Hurried love isn’t worth it.”
 And we took it slow.

 Then came Mario Vargas Llosa and Roberto Bolano.
 I felt like I’d got a glimpse into my husband’s head, his motivations and loves.
 I was satisfied with what I saw.
 We got married.

 Related Reading: 10 Best Selling Relationship Books Couples Can Read Together